 Or is it simply that the media culture inside our national titles is such that even this level of gross and personalised misogyny can be laughed off as “just a joke” and “Rod being Rod”?

 Image credit: Liberal ConspiracyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.